apankrat/notes/fast-case-folding/README.md

 5. Taking the idea a bit further, we have no constraints on where in the table our *zero-filled* block should be.

-   So we find a pair of blocks that have the largest *zero-filled* overlap and we place our zero-filled block between them.
+   So we find a pair of blocks that have a large *zero-filled* overlap and we place our zero-filled block between them.

-   Once the blocks are in this new order, we squish them This brings the total number of entries down to **3866**.
+   Wine places this block seventh and after a squish this brings table size down to **3866** entries.

 6. Finally, the index and the table are merged into a single array.